-Ear Piercing Infections – Causes & Treatments
+Ear Piercing Infections: Causes & Treatment

-What Is An Ear Piercing infection?
+What Is An Ear Piercing Infection?

 An ear piercing infection is when a simple ear piercing takes a drastic turn for the worse.
-In an ear piercing infection, a harmful organism sets up shop in your piercing hole and starts causing problems that lead to a variety of symptoms.
+In an infection, a harmful organism sets up shop in your piercing hole and starts causing problems that lead to a variety of symptoms.

-What Causes Ear Piercing Infections?
+What Causes An Infected Ear Piercing?

 You may think discovering an infection would be easy to do.
 After all, you’re going to be constantly looking in the mirror to admire your new piercing.
 If anything was truly wrong, surely you would notice it, right?